NativeScript/docs/content/ui/searchbar.md

  <SearchBar textFieldHintColor="#fff"/>
 ```

-Gets or sets the color of the placeholder text.
+Gets or sets the color of the Placeholder text.

 ---